 National Blood Pressure Education Month

-May is observed annually as National Blood Pressure Month and it’s the perfect time for people to get the facts about their own blood pressure.
-High blood pressure has been labeled the silent killer and the reason that’s the case is that it doesn’t produce any symptoms.
+May is observed annually as National Blood Pressure Month, and it’s the perfect time for people to learn the facts about their own blood pressure.
+High blood pressure has been labeled the “silent killer,” and the reason for this is that it doesn’t produce any symptoms.

-A person can live for years with hypertension until it eventually announces itself in the form of a heart attack or a stroke.
-That’s why it’s important for everyone to get their blood pressure checked regularly, and if they have high blood pressure, get it immediately treated.
-Hypertension treatment may include medicine, changes in diet, and increasing exercise levels.
+A person can live for years with hypertension until it eventually manifests itself in the form of a heart attack or stroke.
+That’s why it’s important for everyone to have their blood pressure checked regularly, and if they have high blood pressure, to seek immediate treatment.
+Hypertension treatment may include medication, changes in diet, and increased exercise levels.

-This month was created by the CDC just a few decades ago to deal with the epidemic of high blood pressure and to encourage people to get a physical and to take appropriate action if they discover that they are hypertensive.
+This month was created by the CDC just a few decades ago to address the epidemic of high blood pressure and to encourage people to get a physical and take appropriate action if they discover that they are hypertensive.

-This month is now promoted by the National Heart, Lung, and Blood Institute as well as various healthcare organizations all across the United States.
-This month helps to bring high blood pressure to people’s attention and as a result, has probably saved countless lives since its inception.
+This month is now promoted by the National Heart, Lung, and Blood Institute, as well as various healthcare organizations across the United States.
+It helps bring high blood pressure to people’s attention and, as a result, has probably saved countless lives since its inception.

 Facts About Blood Pressure

-People don’t give much thought to blood pressure, and as a result, may not know a whole lot about it or the ramifications of having high blood pressure.
+People often don’t give much thought to blood pressure and, as a result, may not know much about it or the ramifications of having high blood pressure.
 That’s why we’ve decided to list some important facts about blood pressure below.
 Let’s take a quick peek at them.

 - High blood pressure has been linked to a decline in cognitive functioning and even dementia.

-- About 33% of the people with high blood pressure don’t even know they have it.
+- About 33% of people with high blood pressure don’t even know they have it.

-- Women who have high blood pressure during pregnancy are more likely to have complications.
+- Women who have high blood pressure during pregnancy are more likely to experience complications.

 - Erectile dysfunction has been linked to high blood pressure in many cases.